uio-bmi/immuneML/docs/source/quickstart.rst

       reports: [] # reports to be run on the whole dataset e.g. sequence length distribution (no reports in now)
       batch_size: 4 # number of repertoires to process at the time (4 here)
       refit_optimal_model: False # should the optimal model be refitting on the full dataset (True/False)
+      store_encoded_data: False # do not store intermediary encoded datasets in internal format

 Running the analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^